mkiernan/imagebuilder/README.md

 Azure CLI scripts and equivalent python API code is also provided to deploy the images as simple redis server vm + client vmss

-Clone the repo with: https://github.com/mkiernan/imagebuilder.git.
+Clone the repo with: git clone https://github.com/mkiernan/imagebuilder.git.

 ## Part 1: Prepare your environment